-We will use \$40.0 million of the net proceeds from this offering to pay the stockholders of record on the day prior to the effective date of the registration statement the estimated amount, subject to adjustment, of their undistributed S corporation earnings as of the day prior to the closing of this offering.
+We will use proceeds from this offering to pay current stockholders our undistributed S corporation earnings through the closing of this offering.
+The undistributed S corporation earnings were estimated to be approximately \$35.9 million at December 31, 1998, and are expected to increase from January 1, 1999 to the closing of this offering.
 See "S Corporation and Termination of S Corporation Status."
 We expect to use the remainder of the net proceeds for general corporate purposes, including working capital, product development and capital expenditures.